Millie the Model: Fictional character biography

-Aspiring model Millie Collins of Sleepy Gap, Kansas, moves to New York.
+Aspiring model Millicent "Millie" Collins of Sleepy Gap, Kansas, moves to New York.
 She meets photographer Clicker (originally Flicker) Holbrook who arranges an introduction at the Hanover Modelling Agency.
 She is hired as a model by the agency.
 At the start of the series her best friend was regular character Toni Turner; later on Toni became a recurring character, and her role as best friend and confidant was Daisy, the agency's wardrobe assistant.
 She becomes romantically involved with Clicker Holbrook.
 At one point, she shares an apartment on the East Side of Manhattan with Toni Turner.
 Near the end of the series, Millie and Daisy shared an apartment.

 Throughout the series, redheaded model Chili Storm was Millie's friendly nemesis (Millie: "Sorry I'm late!
 I just got back from the salon!"
 Chili: "Too bad they didn't have time to take you!"
 Millie [ringing phone drawn in foreground]: "Oh, there's the phone".
 Chili: "Wow!
 I'll bet you can also identify doorbells and auto horns!").
 When Millie wasn't around, however, Chili would sometimes speak up for her colleague.
 Chili starred in her own 1969–1973 spin-off series.

 In addition to regular appearances by Millie, Chili, Clicker and Daisy, there were occasional appearances by Howard Hanover, Toni Turner, Marvin, Agnes Ames (in charge of Wardrobe at the modeling agency) and a colleague who helped with agency sets and maintenance, Chili's wealthy boyfriend Reginald Goldmine, and Miss Scrubbley.
 Very late in the series, Mr. Hanover had a daffy platinum-blonde assistant, Dolly.
 Millie's parents are Nancy and Henry Collins.
-She has one younger brother, Henry Collins Jr.
+She has one younger brother, Spencer Collins.